The Love Bug: Deleted scenes

 The bonuses on the DVD provide two deleted scenes named "Used Car Lot" and "Playground".

-A scene shot, but not included in the final cut of the film, featured Jim calling at a used car lot prior to his visiting Thorndyke's auto showroom.
-This missing sequence has long since been lost, and all that remains is the script and a single black-and-white photograph of Jim talking with the salesman at the lot.
+A scene shot but not included in the final cut of the film, featured Jim calling at a used car lot prior to his visiting Thorndyke's auto showroom.
+This missing sequence has long since been lost, and all that remains is the script and a single black and white photograph of Jim talking with the salesman at the lot.

 An unfilmed scene at the end of the story that was scripted and storyboarded was to have shown Herbie playing with children at a nearby playground prior to taking the newly married Jim and Carole off on their honeymoon.

 Stock footage

-The opening scene of the demolition derby cars is footage from the film Fireball 500.
+The opening scene of the demolition derby cars is stock footage from the film Fireball 500 (1966).
 Parts of this scene can also be found in a 1966-model year dealer promotional film by Chevrolet, titled Impact '66.